 He has represented both plaintiffs and defendants in Civil Rights Litigation.
 He has lectured extensively on Civil Rights Litigation and police and municipal liability.

-He has been involved in representing public and private schools in a variety of litigation areas, including the ADA, IDEA, and related civil rights issues.
+He has been involved in representing public and private schools in a variety of litigation areas, including subpoena compliance, government investigations, and civil rights issues.

 Mr. Marcy's undergraduate dual majors were psychology and philosophy.